pushpakumar02/Github-repositiory-collection/CONTRIBUTING.md

-# Contributing to SDE Repository Collection
+# Contributing to Github Repository Collection

 Thank you for considering contributing to the SDE Repository Collection!
 Your contributions help make this repository a valuable resource for university students and alumni seeking internship and job opportunities.